markterence/smtp2http/README.md

 ## Docker (pre-built image)

 To use the pre-built Docker image of smtp2http, you can pull it from GitHub Container Registry (ghcr.io).
-Pre-built image are available and only on ghcr.
+Pre-built image are only available on ghcr.

 **docker-compose.yml** Example: